hoangvu12/yomi/README.md

      Result<T>
 ```

-The coercer recursively walks your Zod schema using `schema._def`, dispatching to type-specific coercion functions.
+The coercer recursively walks your Zod schema using `instanceof` checks (Zod v4) to identify schema types, dispatching to type-specific coercion functions.
 Each coercer tries to interpret the input value as the expected type, recording flags when transformations occur.

 ## License